Azure/iot-workshop-asset-tracking/step-001-connecting-a-device/README.md

 1. Click **Manage enrollments**.
 2. Click the **Add enrollment group** button at the top.
-3. When the "Add Enrollment Group" panel appears, enter the information for the enrollment list entry. **Group name** is required.
+3. When the "Add Enrollment Group" panel appears, enter the information for the enrollment list entry. **Group name** is required (as a suggestion, you can name the enrollment group "AssetTrackers").
 Select "Symmetric Key" for **Attestation Type**.
 4. Click **Save**.
 On successful creation of your enrollment group, you should see the group name appear under the **Enrollment Groups** tab.
 5. Select the newly created Enrollment group in the **Enrollment Groups** tab.
 6. Click the Copy icon in **Primary Key** in order to copy the symmetric key that has been generated for this enrollment group to your clipboard.
 You will need it in the following step.